Book cover

 In this figure, Server 2 contains only instances of M1.
 This configuration assumes that M1 is responsible for most of the performance problems in the initial deployment.
 Initially, we had a single instance of M1.
 In this new configuration, we have six instances, all running on Server 2.

 We have discussed two advantages of microservices: (1) they allow a system to evolve faster and independently, enabling each team to adopt its own release schedule; and (2) they support scalability at a finer granularity level than is possible with monoliths.
-However, there are at least two other advantages:
+However, there are at least two additional advantages:

 In-Depth: Microservices are an example of the application of Conway’s Law.
-Formulated in 1968 by Melvin Conway, it is one of the empirical laws in Software Engineering, similar to Brooks’ Law, which we studied in Chapter 1.
+Formulated in 1968 by Melvin Conway, it is one of the empirical laws in software engineering, similar to Brooks’ Law, which we studied in Chapter 1.
 Conway’s Law suggests that companies tend to adopt software architectures that mirror their organizational structures.
 In other words, a company’s software architecture tends to reflect its organizational chart.
 This explains why microservices are primarily used by large Internet companies with hundreds of small development teams distributed across various countries.
-These companies not only have decentralized structures, but their teams are also autonomous and are constantly encouraged to produce innovations.
+These companies not only have decentralized structures, but their teams are also autonomous and are continuously encouraged to produce innovations.

 7.4.1 Data Management